githubtraining/oss-enterprise/responses/04-code-of-conduct.md

 ## Step 4: Code of conduct

 **Decision Time** Decide which code of conduct you will use for your projects.
 Will you promote the use of an established template or create your own?
-Based on your decision, follow the path outlined below (you may want to delete the other set of instructions from this comment for clarity):
+Based on your decision, follow the path outlined below:

 ### :keyboard: Activity: Choose a code of conduct

 **If you want to use an established code of conduct**
-1. Replace the placeholder text in the instruction document in this pull request based on your selection
-1. Delete the CODE-OF-CONDUCT-template.md file in this pull request.
-1. When you're ready to move on, close this issue.

-**If you want to use a custom code of conduct**
 1. [Create a new code of conduct from a template]({{ repoUrl }}/community/code-of-conduct/new).
 1. Fill in your information on the right side.
 1. Click **Review and submit**.